Interim Dean of USC Dornsife

-Dani Byrd, professor of linguistics, was appointed USC Dornsife’s vice dean for research advancement in 2007, transitioned to vice dean for faculty and research in 2008, and transitioned again to vice dean for faculty in January 2011.
-She was named vice dean for institutional affairs in August 2012 and became executive vice dean in July 2015.
-In her current position, Vice Dean Byrd oversees all aspects of USC Dornsife’s academic administration including faculty and educational excellence and strategic planning for programmatic and institutional development.
+After joining the USC faculty in 1998 and founding the USC Phonetics Laboratory, Dr. Byrd, entered the USC Dornsife dean’s office in 2007 with her appointment as vice dean for research advancement, transitioned to vice dean for faculty and research in 2008, and transitioned again to vice dean for faculty in 2011.
+She was named vice dean for institutional affairs in 2012 and in 2015 became executive vice dean, overseeing all aspects of USC Dornsife’s academic administration including faculty and educational excellence and strategic planning for programmatic and institutional development.

-Byrd has received numerous awards and honors for research.
-In 2003, she won the prestigious R. Bruce Lindsay Award from the Acoustical Society of America — presented to "a member of the Society under 35 years of age who has ... contributed substantially, through published papers, to the advancement of theoretical or applied acoustics, or both"; she was the first winner of this award from the ASA's Speech Communication Technical Area in 17 years.
-Byrd is an editorial board member of the Journal of the International Phonetic Association and the Journal of Phonetics.
+Dr. Byrd has received numerous awards and honors for her research, including the Acoustical Society of America’s R. Bruce Lindsay Award.
+She has been an editorial board member of the Journal of the International Phonetic Association and the Journal of Phonetics.
 She has reviewed research proposals for the National Institutes of Health, the National Science Foundation, and the National Sciences and Engineering Research Council of Canada.
-She is co-author of the book Discovering Speech, Words, and Mind.